Clones of the Queen

 COTQ Bio (PDF)

-Clones of the Queen, abbreviated ‘COTQ’ or just ‘Clones’, is a three-piece dream-pop band based in Honolulu, Hawai’i.
-The band started jamming together in the summer of 2009 in an old bank vault above a coffee shop, and now write and practice on the fourth floor of the reportedly haunted once-Blaisdell Hotel in downtown Honolulu.
+Clones of the Queen, abbreviated ‘COTQ’ or just ‘Clones’, is a three-piece synth-pop band based in Honolulu, Hawai’i.
+The band started jamming together in the summer of 2009 in an old bank vault above a coffee shop, and now write, practice, and record in the Crow’s Nest, a room on the fourth floor of the old Blaisdell Hotel in downtown Honolulu.
 With Ara Laylo on lead vocals, Paul Bajcar on guitar, and Matthew McVickar on drums and electronics, the trio delivers songs that are at once ambient and spirited, combining strong vocals, stormy percussion, and heavily-effected guitar lines and synth loops.
 Clones of the Queen derive their band name from the ant species Mycocepurus smithii, in which every individual is a genetic duplicate of the queen.
-The band self-recorded and -released their sophomore EP, Braided, in July of 2012 and is currently playing shows in Honolulu.
-Their fan-funded, self-released debut EP was released in December 2010, and all of their music is free to download from their website.

 The band has had dozens of write-ups in local newspapers (both the Star Advertiser and the Honolulu Weekly), and was named as the Best Band in Honolulu by the Boston Phoenix for their yearly Best New Bands in America feature in 2011.